 In addition to individual services, patients who have type 2 diabetes may also access MBS items 81100 to 81125 which provide group allied health services.
-Patients only need to have MBS item 721 or 723 of a Health Care Home shared care plan in place to be eligible for the group services.
+Patients only need to have MBS GP items 721 or 723 or medical practitioner items 229 or 230 or a Health Care Home shared care plan in place to be eligible for the group services.

-MN.3.2 Individual Allied Health Services (Items 10950 to 10970) for Chronic Disease Management - Referral Requirements
+MN.3.2 Individual Allied Health Services (Items 10950 to 10970) for Chronic Disease Management - Referral Requirements Referral form

-For Medicare benefits to be payable, the patient must be referred to an eligible allied health professional by their GP using a referral form that has been issued by the Australian Government Department of Health or a form that contains all the components of this form.
+For Medicare benefits to be payable, the patient must be referred to an eligible allied health professional by their GP or medical practitioner using a referral form that has been issued by the Australian Government Department of Health or a form that contains all the components of this form.

-The form issued by the department is available at http://www.health.gov.au/mbsprimarycareitems (click on the link for allied health individual services).
+The form issued by the department is available at www.health.gov.au/mbsprimarycareitems (click on the link for allied health individual services).

-GPs are encouraged to attach a copy of the relevant part of the patient's care plan to the referral form.
+GPs and medical practitioners are encouraged to attach a copy of the relevant part of the patient's care plan to the referral form.

-GPs may use one referral form to refer patients for single or multiple services of the same service type (e.g. five chiropractic services).
+GPs and medical practitioners may use one referral form to refer patients for single or multiple services of the same service type (e.g. five chiropractic services).
 If referring a patient for single or multiple services of different service types (e.g. two dietetic services and three podiatry services), a separate referral form will be needed for each service type.

-The patient will need to present the referral form to the allied health professional at the first consultation, unless the GP has previously provided it directly to the allied health professional.
+The patient will need to present the referral form to the allied health professional at the first consultation, unless the GP or medical practitioner has previously provided it directly to the allied health professional.

-It is recommended that allied health professionals retain the referral form for 24 months from the date the service was rendered (for the Department of Human Services auditing purposes).
+It is required that allied health professionals retain the referral form for 2 years from the date the service was rendered (for the Department of Human Services auditing purposes).